-We've decided not to include any cost for breakfast on your departure day, day 14th, 22nd Oct as British Airways and several other airlines mainly arrives around mid-night in Guyana and meals are not available this late at your hotel.
+I've decided not to include any cost for dinner on your arrival day as most flight coming into Guyana arrives around mid-night and meals are not available this late at your hotel.
 (Grand Coastal Hotel)

-At the End of the Tour on day 14, if anyone from the group have a different departure timing or decide to stay back in Guyana for another day or so, then you're responsible for covering your own meals and accommodation.
+At the End of the Tour, if anyone from the group have a different departure timing or decide to stay back in Guyana for another day or so, then you're responsible to covering your own meals and accommodation.
 The cost for meals varies from US\$ 5,7 to US\$50 per meal.
 Most likely you will choose whatever you want from the menu there.
 Only our hotel in Georgetown will accept credit card.